 Overview on the performance of 1L-MoS2 direct X-ray detectors

-The mechanical exfoliation and CVD methods are only a few examples of the fabrication techniques for MoS2 thin films.
-Such sophisticated, yet crucial, production process deserves much more comprehensive discussion, however, the analysis would draw exceedingly large attention from the main objective of this section.
-The main idea still sticks to the perspective of using the MoS2 thin films for X-ray detection.
-Since, as already mentioned, there has not been much research on usage of MoS2 specifically for X-ray sensing, only a few of reports could provide any data about the sensitivity of MoS2-based detectors.
-Regarding concretely my research, the part concerning the characterization of 1L-MoS2 X-ray detectors was motivated by their excellent performance previously reported in the work of Taffelli et al (Alberto Taffelli, 2023).
-My objective was to thoroughly examine phototransistors based on 1L-MoS2 thin films to verify if they exhibit sensitivity higher than that of the organic X-ray detectors, in particular, of the TMTES:PS based sensors.

-Therefore, since the results from my work concerning the 1L-MoS2 X-ray detectors will be inseparably related to the data from Taffelli et al., it is important to introduce beforehand their research and its outcome.
+MoS2 is widely employed and reported in literature as active material in photodetectors [REF].
+In fact, it shows excellent transport preoperties ……(other advantages)……..
+Despite the numerous studies focused on the photodetection properties of this semiconductor, it has not been extensively investigated as ionizing radiation detectors yet.
+Only few works provide information about the employment of MoS2-based devices for the detection of X-rays [REF].

-The goal of the Taffelli’s research group was to showcase the effective usage of thin-film MoS2 as a potential semiconducting material for direct X-ray detection.
-For this purpose, the group constructed a planar detector based on the photoconductor architecture, utilizing a monolayer MoS2 (1L-MoS2) as an active layer.
+The goal of the study reported in Taffelli et al. manuscript is to showcase the effective employment of thin-film MoS2 as a potential semiconducting material for direct X-ray detection.
+For this purpose, the group realized a planar detector based on a photoconductor architecture, implementing a monolayer MoS2 (1L-MoS2) as the active layer.
 The device was exposed to X-rays within the energy range of 10-100 keV.
-Furthermore, to enhance the detector photoresponse to X-rays, a scintillator film was employed to induce light-matter interaction in the visible light spectrum.
+Furthermore, they compare the direct and indirect X-Ray detection performed by the MoS2 monolayer by the coupling a scintillator film to induce light-matter interaction in the visible light spectrum.
 This strategy led to a threshold increase in photocurrent by converting a fraction of the radiation into the visible spectrum.